kfr2/pelican-gist-comments/README.md

     PLUGIN_PATH = 'plugins/'
     PLUGINS = ('gist_comments', )

+GitHub authentication tokens can be created on the [GitHub settings page](https://github.com/settings/applications) (under the "Personal API Access Token" section).

 **Note:** I would **strongly** suggest you store the authentication token outside of version control.
-You may find success saving the token to an operating system environment variable and later retrieving it in your Pelican configuration file via `os.environ.get('VARIABLE_NAME')`.
+You may find success saving the token to a system environment variable and later retrieving it in your Pelican configuration file via `os.environ.get('VARIABLE_NAME')`.

 See the [pelican plugins README](https://github.com/getpelican/pelican-plugins/) for more information.